Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 September 2024 05.24.14 UTC
+- WIB: Senin, 23 September 2024 06.24.15 UTC
-- WITA: Senin, 23 September 2024 06.24.14 UTC
+- WITA: Senin, 23 September 2024 07.24.15 UTC
-- WIT: Senin, 23 September 2024 07.24.14 UTC
+- WIT: Senin, 23 September 2024 08.24.15 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: nature
+Kategori: friendship